Charity, Guyana: History

 In 1640, the area was settled by the Dutch as part of Pomeroon.
 The cotton plantation Vryden Hope was located at present day Charity.
 The plantation was later abandoned and in 1840 resettled by Portuguese as a coffee plantation.
 In 1908, the government of British Guiana bought the lands and started constructing a road along the coast.
 In 1928, a medical centre opened which was converted to a hospital in 1935.

 Charity Market

 Charity has a market each Monday, and hosts more than 300 vendors.
-Most of the produce sold at the market come from the surrounding Essequibo Coast and Pomeroon areas, and merchants from Georgetown sell wares as well.
+Most of the produce sold at the market comes from the surrounding Essequibo Coast and Pomeroon areas, and merchants from Georgetown sell wares as well.

-In 2012, tarmacs were installed to improve the market, but merchants have been slow to move due to perception that street side locations are more competitive.
+In 2012, tarmacs were installed to improve the market, but merchants have been slow to move due to perceptions of street-side locations being more competitive.
 This has led to issues of parking and other strains on the limited infrastructure.

 As an active business hub, the area is also inundated with visitors, so the town struggles with waste disposal.
-Garbage accumulation has led to flooding by blocking the drainage system during rains.
+Garbage accumulation blocks the drainage system during rains and has led to flooding.